build-on-aws/content/tutorials/automating-dns-records-for-microservices-using-externaldns/index.md

 ## Step 4: Install the External DNS Add-On

-In this section, you will deploy the ExternalDNS add-on within your EKS cluster.
-The ExternalDNS utility utilizes DNS Resource Records to manage AWS Route 53 entries.
-These DNS Resource Records define custom configurations such as DNS entries and hosted zones, allowing the Kubernetes cluster in the "kube-system" namespace to administer them.
-This allows the ExternalDNS add-on to manage dns records for `my-externaldns-demo.com` hosted zone.
-To learn more, see [ExternalDNS parameters](https://artifacthub.io/packages/helm/bitnami/external-dns#external-dns-parameters).
+In this section, you will deploy the ExternalDNS add-on within your EKS cluster, specifically in the "kube-system" namespace.
+You will further configure the add-on to synchronize DNS records for the  `my-externaldns-demo.com` hosted zone.
+This configuration enables the ExternalDNS add-on to automate the management of DNS records for services running in your Kubernetes cluster, ensuring that these services can be accessed using domain names.To learn more, see [ExternalDNS parameters](https://artifacthub.io/packages/helm/bitnami/external-dns#external-dns-parameters).

 1. Update the kubeconfig file to set the context to the current EKS cluster.